 Time: One day workshop.

 Terrified of learning how to machine quilt?
-Have you tried it and ended up with a mess and a painful neck?
-We’ll get you going in no time, and soon you’ll be whipping out beautiful quilts!
-The materials list will go over machine requirements, and the class is packed with methods that will help you achieve the ability to successfully machine quilt – and enjoy the process!
+Have you tried it and ended up with a mess and a pained neck?
+We’ll get you going in no time, and soon you’ll be whipping out beautiful quilts on a long arm quilting machine!
+The materials list will go over machine requirements, and the class is packed with machine quilting methods that will help you achieve the ability to successfully use a long arm quilting machine — and enjoy the process!

 Time: One day workshop.